What “secret” am I talking about here? Lucretia Mott with a secret?

 Second month (February) 1845.
 Next [in describing the ministers of Cherry Street Meeting] that precious handmaid of the Lord, Lucretia Mott.
 Great has been her exercise and devotion for the cause of the slave; may her reward be sure.
 Thou precious lamb, thou hast known what it is to be in perils through false brethren, and to be persecuted for righteousness’ sake, and thine is the kingdom of heaven.
 Let me here bear my testimonies to thy edifying discourses, and be permitted to say that I believe thou art not far from the kingdom.
 Let this record stand to enduring generations.
 Amen.

-So the “secret” I’ve been looking for is the answer to the question that pops up almost continually during her most active years: How did she get away with it?
+So the “secret” I’ve been looking for is the answer to the question that pops up almost continually during her most active years: Why didn’t she get disowned, like Hopper and so any others?

-But Back In the Day — say the day of January (oops, excuse me: First Month) 3, 1793, [belated Happy 226th Birthday, Lucretia!]
+But Back In the Day — say the day of January (oops, excuse me: First Month) 3, 1793, [Happy 227th Birthday, Lucretia!]
 Nantucket was fast becoming the American capitol of whaling, a substantial port for merchant shipping — and the most important Quaker stronghold in new England, second only to Philadelphia on this side of the Atlantic.

 Nantucket is a fascinating pilgrimage spot for Quakers; it’s best to visit off-season, when it’s easier to look past the opulence, and see how thick the small town is with stirring Quaker history.
 Among its numerous distinctive features, the one we want to home in on here was the fact that while the harbor was populated with Quaker ships, the town was populated by many Quaker women.
 And these women, even the most prosperous ones, were kept plenty busy; not just with children, but also with business.